trees02

 saks2

 Horace Saks and Bernard Gimbel were successfully operating stores independent of each another in the early 1900’s in Herald Square.
 In 1924 they decided to pool their resources and merged, opening as Saks Fifth Avenue on September 15, 1924 in the current Flagship location at Rockefeller Center on Fifth Avenue in New York City.
-Saks operates over 60 stores in 24 states, including two in Portland.
+Saks operates over 60 stores in 24 states.

 carsonpririescott